meashiri/ctf-writeups/gh-pages/content/posts/202305-HeroCTF/index.md

 ---
 title: "HeroCTF v5"
 date: 2023-05-14T08:17:41-04:00
-categories: [ctf, writeup, blockchain]
+categories: [ctf, writeup, blockchain, programming]
-tags: [web3, blockchain, PRNG, programming]
+tags: [web3, blockchain, PRNG, heap, LFSR]
 cover:
     image: 'HeroCTF_icon_500.png'
 ---
 Organized by the students of Engineering students in France, this was a nice CTF with an interesting variety of challenges.
 Unfortunately, I did not have much free time to play in the CTF this weekend.
 I was able to solve a few challenges, and came very close on a couple.
+While I didn't participate much, my CTF team did a great job and scored 10119 points, placing 9th in a global field of over 1600 teams

 <!--more-->
 ## Solves